ygame11092017/ykit-wiki/ios/README.md

 ```

 #### 1.4.
 Public functions
-- Here is the list of public functions you can call to customize the Xlauncher in your game:
+- Here is the list of public functions you can call to customize the YKit in your game:

 * setLauncherStickySide: You can specific the side that launcher can stick to via the or bitwise.
 Ex: ATButtonStickySideTop | ATButtonStickySideBottom